Toa Payoh ritual murders: Rape charge

 Lim continued his trade, tricking more women into giving him money and sex.
 He would use Tan and Hoe to help convince the women.
-By the time of his arrest, he had 40 "holy wives".
+At the time of his arrest, he had 40 "holy wives".

 In late 1980 he was arrested and charged with raping Lucy Lau Kok Huang, a door-to-door cosmetic salesgirl, who had met Lim when she was promoting beauty products to Tan.
 On 19 October, Lim told Lau that a ghost was haunting her, but he could exorcise it with his sex rituals.
 Lau was unconvinced, and Lim decided to drug and rape her instead.
 Lim secretly mixed two capsules of Dalmadorm, a sedative, into a glass of milk and offered it to her, claiming it had holy properties.
 Lau became groggy after drinking it, which allowed Lim to rape her.
 For the next few weeks, he continued to abuse her by using drugs or threats.

 Lau later filed a police report.
 Lim was arrested on charges of rape, and Tan for abetting him.
 When out on bail, Lim told Hoe to lie that she was present at the apartment when the rape happened but did not see any crime committed.
 This failed to stop the police enquiries; Lim and Tan had to extend their bail, in person, at the police station every fortnight.
 Lim described this as an inconvenience.
 He also could not accept that he was accused of rape as he saw himself as a "ladies' man" who was adored by women.